fabrylab/clickpoints/docs/modules.rst

 The modules are the different functions of the ClickPoints program.
 They can be accessed by the icons in the upper panel.

 .. figure:: images/IconPanel.png
     :alt: Icon Panel

     The icon panel where all modules can be accessed.

 .. toctree::
     :caption: List of Modules
     :maxdepth: 1

     timeline
     gammacorrection
     videoexporter
     annotations
     marker
     mask
+    infohud